Acute Severe Asthma

 Inability to breathe when laying down

 Fast heart rate

-Identify and stay away from those things that cause flare-ups.
+Know and stay away from those things that cause your flare-ups.

 Wash your hands often.

 Talk with your healthcare provider about vaccines you should get.

 If you have severe allergies, go to an allergist.